slatedocs/slate/source/includes/_parameter_history.md

 ## `/products/<imei>/parameters/history`
 ### Description

-This endpoint is designed for users to look at the parameter history of a product and its parts.
+This endpoint is designed for users to retrieve the parameter history of a product and its parts.
 A `GET` request to this endpoint will return:

 * The parameter histories of the product
 * The parameter histories of all the parts associated with the product